-You must sign up for regular once a week (or more) riding lesson packages, group or private.
-Once that is paid you are able to work off additional riding lessons, free rides, or learn to train sessions.
+A working student is someone who has signed up for regular (minimum once per week) lessons.
+From there they can work off additional riding lessons, free rides, or training sessions.
 How many rides or training sessions you earn depends directly on how much you work.

 High School Hours

-More information to come, resumes will be considered in January for March break, and again in May for Summer camp.
+Resumes are considered in January in May for Summer camp.

-Camp Leader in Training (LIT) Position (age 13 +) may be used toward high school hours.
+Camp Leader in Training (LIT) Position (age 13 +): this may be used toward high school hours.